 License

-Brave appears to have several advantages over Flow, particularly in popularity and maturity.
+Brave appears to have several advantages over Flow, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: Brave uses Python while Flow leverages Typescript, JSX.